-Unfortunately, today I hardly remember anything from those trips.
+The thing is that unfortunately I hardly remember anything from those trips today.
 I have photographs, but they don’t bring about any recollection of the times spent travelling.
 And there are no other souvenirs left that I can try to connect with on a subconscious level.

 I do have faint memories.
-Memories of getting lost in a theme park in Canada, of getting scared in Disneyland, of the air-steward who wanted to “buy” me of my parents on a flight to Hawaii.
+Memories of getting lost in a theme park in Canada.
+Of getting scared in Disneyland.
+And another one of an air-steward who wanted to “buy” me of my parents on a flight to Hawaii.
 But, I hardly remember the places, the people, or anything else for that matter.

 All along, my parents have stood by the notion that although I might not remember the travels, the fun I had at that very moment was worth the trips.

 It wasn’t until I had my own child, and took her to Hong Kong Disneyland, at the age of 1, did I understand what my parents had told me all through my adult life.
 And how right they were all along.

 I know for a fact that Saanvi, my daughter, will remember nothing of the trips we have had over the last few years.
 Then again, how could she, when I can’t even get her to tell me what she did in school on any given day.

 She already doesn’t remember her first birthday that we celebrated in Hong Kong or the second one that we had in Singapore.
 But, the fun she had on these trips cannot be replicated.